webdsl/webdsl-getting-started/README.md

 <img src="images/webdsl-project-name.jpg" width="500"/>

 * Press "Finish"
+* Open `application.ini` to view all the WebDSL settings for our Hello World application
+* In the `application.ini` change `db=h2` to `db=h2mem` to tell WebDSL to use an in-memory database when we run our Hello World application
 * Open `HelloWorld.app` to view our newly created Hello World application

 # 6. Running the WebDSL "Hello World" application